alibayevm/adl_project/README.md

 * test.py - evaluates the selected model.

 ## Task list
 - [x] - Build dataset from many shot verbs.
 Use 60-20-20 split.
-Need to figure out if we need a validation set or not.
-Technically, we need it for one-hot classifier, but not for the model based on embedding.
-We could have 80/20 split for train/test, then split train into 60/20 train/valid splits when training one-hot representation.
 - [ ] - Get different word embeddings for the verb classes.
+    - [x] - 100-dim Word2Vec pretrained on Wikipedia
+    - [ ] - 300-dim Word2Vec pretrained on Wikipedia
+    - [ ] - 100-dim Word2Vec pretrained on Google News
+    - [ ] - GloVe models
 - [x] - Get word embeddings for each verb in each video.
 - [x] - Come up with the list of hyper parameters for **params.json** files.
 - [ ] - Come up with the list of experiments.